krasnoludkolo/ebet2/README.md

 # ebet2

 ## Summary
-Ebet2 is a web application which allows you to make safe bets to matches.
+Ebet2 is a web application which allows you to make safe bets on matches.

 Current features:
 1. Create leagues and add matches to them.
-2. Make, update, delete bets to matches.
+2. Make, update, delete bets on matches.
 3. Automatically update user's score when match result is set.

 Planned features: